 Have you ever wondered what it feels like to climb Chile’s most active volcano ?
 Find out why this experience is truly unique and a must-do excursion if you plan to visit Pucón!

 Without a doubt, you’ve definitely heard about the incredible diversity of landscape inside the Chilean territory.
 If you like going on adventures in nature, Chile should appear on your next travel destinations list.
 Thirsty for thrilling and unique excursions ?
-Then climbing Villarrica Volcano, Chile’s most active volcano, is for you!
+Then climbing the Villarrica, Chile’s most active volcano, is for you!

 Description and last eruption